thelia-modules/PayzenOneOffSEPA/Readme.md

 Add it in your main thelia composer.json file

 ```
-composer require your-vendor/payzen-one-off-sepa-module:~1.0
+composer require thelia/payzen-one-off-sepa-module:~1.0
 ```

 ## Usage

 You first have to add Payzen module on your website and configure it.

 You also need to subscribe to SEPA option on your Payzen back-office.

 Then, just add Payzen One Off SEPA module to you website and activate it.
 No configuration is needed.

 ## Order Status

-This module adds a new status to orders : ```Waiting for payment``` SDD orders will have this status after the customer fills his bank information.
+This module adds a new status to orders : ```Waiting for payment```

+SDD orders will have this status after the customer fills his bank information on Payzen payment page.

-As usual, put the status to ```Paid``` when you have been paid on your PayZen back-office.
+As usual, set the status to ```Paid``` when you see you have been paid on your Payzen back-office.

-Warning : don't use this new status by yourself !
+**Warning** : don't set this new status by yourself!
+Let the module handle it for you to avoid problems ;-)